Make sure your dream car isn’t a lemon

 • windscreen wipers and washers (not blades).

-Note, manufacturer warranties are a marketing tool and separate from statutory warranties.
+• Manufacturer warranties are a marketing tool and separate from statutory warranties.

-If you buy from a private individual
+If you buy a used car from a private individual or at auction

 • Title